antaresproject/docs/docs/core_modules/acl.md

 ## Users

-The `users` section available in the left menu includes a list of administrative users.
-The edition of the administrative user is identical with *My Account* form.
-In a list view, it is possible to add a new user similarly to the exmaple of the main menu 'Users' section.
-The difference lies in the fact that in this case you can choose the group where the user will belong.
+The `users` section which is available at the level of left menu publishes a list containing administrative users.
+Administrative user's edition is identical with *My Account* form.
+At the level of the list it is possible to add a new user similarly as in the case of the main menu 'Users' section.
+The difference is that there is a possibility of choosing the group where the user will belong.